Summary: In this post, we will discuss everything about the MySQL Temporary table.

 Introduction to MySQL Temporary Table

-A temporary table in MySQL is a special type of table which is used to store the temporary set of results that can be reused multiples times without running any expensive SQL query.
+A temporary table in MySQL is a special type of table which is used to store the temporary set of results that can be reused multiple times without running any expensive SQL query.

 A Temporary Table is visible only within the current session and is automatically dropped when the session is closed.